deepqmc/deepqmc/doc/installation.rst

 These packages will be installed automatically when installing DeepQMC.

 - `JAX <https://github.com/google/jax>`_ is a popular Python framework that combines NumPy, Autograd and XLA to give highly efficient just-in-time compiled code with GPU and TPU support.
-- `Haiku <https://github.com/deepmind/dm-haiku>`_ is a neural network libary for JAX that enables object oriented programming of models in the purely functional jax environment.
+- `Haiku <https://github.com/deepmind/dm-haiku>`_ is a neural network library for JAX that enables object oriented programming of models in the purely functional jax environment.
 - `uncertainties <http://uncertainties-python-package.readthedocs.io>`_ helps with propagation of uncertainties in calculations.
 - `TQDM <https://github.com/tqdm/tqdm>`_ provides progress bars.
 - `kfac <https://github.com/deepmind/kfac-jax>`_ is a jax implementation of the KFAC second order optimizer.